TalkingParents. A communication platform for co-parents. Sign in Open navigation

 |

-In the legal world, a guardian refers to someone who cares for and provides for a child without having one of the child’s biological parents terminate their parental rights.
-Even though a stepparent seems to fit the definition of a guardian for their spouse’s children, they are not legally considered guardians of their stepchildren.
+In the legal world, a guardian is someone who provides care for a child without the child’s biological parents having to terminate their parental rights.
+While it might seem like a stepparent fits that description, stepparents are not automatically considered legal guardians of their stepchildren.
+Keep reading to learn what rights a stepparent has and how they can become their stepkid’s legal guardian.

 Mother with daughter in hospital

-Legal guardianship is usually considered for stepparents and other figures in the following circumstances:
+Legal guardianship is usually considered for stepparents and other figures if at least one parent:

-Legal guardianship can be granted for a short time (a few weeks or months) or permanently until a minor child turns 18.
-A guardian is appointed by either a court of law or the biological parents.
-Guardianship does not affect the rights of a stepchild’s birth parents.
+Legal guardianship can be granted for a short time, ranging from a few weeks to several months, or permanently until a minor child turns 18.
+A guardian is generally appointed by either a court of law or with the approval of both biological parents.
+Guardianship does not affect the parental rights of either of the stepchild’s birth parents.

 Lawyer meeting with client